mezis/mezis.github.com/_drafts/learning-part-1.md

 sensitive.

 How can the app make an educated guess about the properties _I_ would like with so little information?
-One answer is, simply, because it knows about other people who have booked, some of which may be similar to me in some way---and it could leverage that knowledge to tailor results for my benefit (and, well, the company's).
+Well, it does know about other people who have booked in the past, some of which may be similar to me in some way---and it could leverage that knowledge to tailor results for my benefit (and, well, the company's).

 --------------------------------------------------------------------------------

 The very first "ranking engine" at HouseTrip was very simple.
-We would show products that had been bought more often than others higher in the list.
+We would show products higher in the list if they've been booked more often---that is, sort by descending number of past purchases.

 After all, the feedback from our users was that those products "work", so why not?
-Well, two main issues arose:
+Two main issues arose over time:

-- sellers (hosts) would game the system by listing multiple product (properties) at once, to boost their ranking;
+- sellers (hosts) would game the system by listing multiple product (properties) as a single entry, to boost their ranking;
 - new sellers and new products wouldn't stand a fighting chance to ever sell;
 - and of course, this in no way guaranteed that users would see results that mattered to them.